Diane James is one of the 10 elected Members of the European Parliament (MEP) and representing the South East region of the United Kingdom.

 Diane’s priority, however, is the AFCO committee, which has responsibility to oversee the European Parliament’s contribution to the EU’s Brexit negotiation strategy.

-Before entering politics, Diane’s worked for over 30 years in healthcare and pharmaceutical in both the UK and internationally.
-She began by working for major pharmaceutical companies, followed by consultancy firms and then founded her now consultancy business in 1997.
+Before entering politics, Diane’s worked for over 30 years in the healthcare and pharmaceutical sectors, in both the UK and internationally.
+She began by working for major pharmaceutical companies, followed by consultancy firms and then founded her own consultancy business in 1997.

 This venture focused on the response to the then UK Government’s healthcare reforms; which have continued under all UK Governments since then.
 Diane’s work included interaction with a range of government departments, including HM Treasury, Ministry of Defence and Department of Health.